Bios-Marcel/stasi-blog/README.md

 |--articles          <-- Contains blog posts
 |  |--post-one.html  <-- Example post
 |--config.json       <-- Basic page information
-|--favicon.ico/png   <-- Icon to show in browser; To disable, set "UseFavicon" to false
+|--favicon.ico/png   <-- Icon to show in browser, if you supply one.
 ```

 An example for the `config.json`: